 "Smart" quotes and unicode dashes¶

-While almost everything supports UTF-8 these days, it's still not everything, and even if it were, why would you want to use a character that can't be directly typed on your keyboard?
-Both are unnecessary, a chore to type, and risk compatibility issues (in fact smart quotes have been the cause of a failure in an enterprise app I develop).
+While almost everything supports UTF-8 these days, it's not everything, and even if it were, why would you want to use a character that can't be directly typed on your keyboard?
+They're unnecessary, a chore to type, and risk incompatibility.
+Smart quotes have even been the cause of a failure in an enterprise app I develop.

 XML, in any application other than HTML and SVG¶

-The only reason I qualify it that way is because instituting an alternative to HTML would be an incredibly massive undertaking; even just to coexist alongside it we would have to get support implemented in all the browsers and everything.
+The only reason I qualify it that way is because instituting an alternative to HTML is completely unfeasable for the foreseeable future; even just to coexist it would have to get support in all major browsers.
 The idea of SVG (vector graphics in a human-readable format!) is glorious honestly; my only gripe with it is that it's implemented in XML.
-I dream of standardizing a non-XML version of SVG, but for the time being, I consider SVG one of the few justifiable uses of XML.
+I dream of standardizing a non-XML version of SVG, but without that, I consider SVG one of the few justifiable uses of XML.

-(Also, I know that HTML isn't technically XML, but it is deeply influenced by it.)
+(Also, I know that HTML isn't technically XML, but pretty much all the same things apply to it.)

 Flaws of XML:

 The central attribute/child dichotomy is very inelegant, rarely if ever a useful distinction.

 Tag names are always written twice, lowering productivity and increasing typo rate when handwritten and increasing data size.